Who doesn’t want to try and save money? We’ve broken down the ultimate list of easy-to-follow tips, tricks and tactics.

 38. Use eco coffee cups

-Coffee shops are likely to be one of the first places to reopen and when they do, you can get rewarded for being environmentally friendly.
-Many offer discounts on their drinks if you ask them to fill up a reusable coffee cup.
+Many coffee shops are rewarding customers for being environmentally friendly.
+Some offer discounts on their drinks if you ask them to fill up a reusable coffee cup.

 Save money on transport

 When possible, think about walking instead of taking the car.
 This will save you money and contribute towards any fitness goals you’ve set yourself.

 40. Take public transport

 If you can’t walk it, it can often work out cheaper to ditch your car and take public transport.
 Look out for metro and bus passes to reduce your costs, instead of paying for tickets on a daily basis.